7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

 Many musicians take the steps out of order and do the right things at the wrong time.
 Their music career decisions are guided by fear, wrong assumptions and advice from non-experts vs. a proven strategy.

-Mistake #1: Contacting Record Companies For Record Deals Too Early
+Music Industry Mistake #1: Contacting Record Companies For Record Deals Too Early

 Many musicians want to get a record deal, but few understand what record companies actually look for in musicians they work with.
 Record companies invest money and resources into musicians the same way people invest money in the stock market.

-You must provide verifiable proof of your music career accomplishments and your potential to achieve future success to record companies you contact.
+It's important to provide verifiable proof of your music career accomplishments and your potential to achieve future success to record companies you contact.
 This makes record companies confident that their investment into your career will be profitable for them.
 Contacting record companies before this proof can be established is a waste of your time and theirs.

 Your music career accomplishments don’t need to be massive before you contact record companies.
 However, your achievements need to leave no doubt about: